Double-Ended Palindromic Trees in Linear Time: Introduction

-For each palindromic substring $t$ of the current string $s$, let $v = \node \rbra*{t}$ denote the node in the eertree that represents string $t$.
-The idea is to store a reduced set $S\rbra*{s, v}$, defined by Eq. (\ref{eq:sv}), of some selected occurrences of $t$ in $s$, with the total size of $S\rbra*{s, v}$ over every node $v$ being $O\rbra*{n}$.
-By contrast, the number of all occurrences over all palindromic substrings of $s$ can be roughly $O\rbra*{n^2}$.
+where $\overline{\occur}\rbra*{s,v}$ denotes the set of the occurrences induced by $\occur\rbra*{s, v}$.
 With the help of $S\rbra*{s, v}$, we are able to check the uniqueness of a palindromic substring directly (see Lemma \ref{lemma:unique-by-sv}), as well as maintain the longest palindromic prefix and suffix of $s$ indirectly, under deque operations.
 This part of the method can be seen as a generalization of occurrence recording in queue eertrees \cite{MWN+22}, wherein the last two occurrences are recorded.
 By contrast, our method records a reduced set of occurrences.